shaik1002/biggitlabbomb/doc/user/gitlab_duo_chat/index.md

 # GitLab Duo Chat

 DETAILS:
-**Tier: GitLab.com and Self-managed:** For a limited time, Premium or Ultimate.
-In the future, Premium with GitLab Duo Pro or Ultimate with [GitLab Duo Pro or Enterprise](../../subscriptions/subscription-add-ons.md). **GitLab Dedicated:** GitLab Duo Pro or Enterprise.
+**Tier:** GitLab.com and Self-managed: For a limited time, Premium and Ultimate.
+In the future, [GitLab Duo Pro or Enterprise](../../subscriptions/subscription-add-ons.md). <br>GitLab Dedicated: GitLab Duo Pro or Enterprise.
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/117695) as an [experiment](../../policy/experiment-beta-support.md#experiment) for SaaS in GitLab 16.0.